F-R-I-D-A-Y-Project/F.R.I.D.A.Y/README.md

 ## About

-F.R.I.D.A.Y is a chatbot and personal assistant AI developed in Python.
-Capable of answering question made by user and executing shell commands for the user.
-It was developed using the Transformers architecture, and it is serialized so the model doesn't need to be trained every time
+F.R.I.D.A.Y is a chatbot and personal assistant AI developed in Python, capable of answering question made by user.
+The model is a fine-tuned version of the GPT2-large pretrained model, trained with the dataset "truthful_qa", by ########.
+The fine-tuning was made using QLoRA technique, to reduce the necessary computational power.

 ## Team members